mathieu-benoit/mathieu-benoit.github.io/content/posts/2022/01/workload-identity-federation.md

     - /wif/
     - /workload-identity-federation/
 ---
 Last November 2021, GitHub announced the GA support of [OpenID Connect (OIDC) with GitHub actions](https://github.blog/2021-11-23-secure-deployments-openid-connect-github-actions-generally-available/) for secure deployments to cloud, which uses short-lived tokens that are automatically rotated for each deployment.
-There is different providers supported lik Azure, AWS, GCP, etc. amazing!
+There are different providers supported like Azure, AWS, GCP, etc. Amazing!
 More security in CI/CD pipelines with GitHub actions!

 > Seamless authentication between Cloud Providers and GitHub without the need for storing any long-lived cloud secrets in GitHub